HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 - There are 20 test portal pages created under the label "PerformanceTest".
 Each has a friendly URL in the form "<context-root>/perf/page-xx".

-- Each page contains six WCM Viewer portlets that show content below one of the twenty top-level site areas.For example, Pages 01 to 04 show content from site areas "SA01" through "SA04" in library "PerformanceTestContent01", and pages 05 to 08 show content from site areas "SA01" through "SA04" in library "PerformanceTestContent02" etc.
+- Each page contains six WCM Viewer portlets that show content below one of the twenty top-level site areas.
+For example, Pages 01 to 04 show content from site areas "SA01" through "SA04" in library "PerformanceTestContent01", and pages 05 to 08 show content from site areas "SA01" through "SA04" in library "PerformanceTestContent02" etc.

 - Four of the portlets on each page show single content items.
 For page 01, these are the first content items in site areas "SA01.01.01.01", "SA01.02.01.01", "SA01.03.01.01", and "SA01.04.01.01" respectively.
 Other pages follow the same pattern.

 - Another portlet on each page shows a navigator of site areas and content items below the same top-level area.

-- The final portlet on each page shows a menu of items and is scoped to the top-level site area.It also selects only those items profiled with the "MENU" keyword.
+- The final portlet on each page shows a menu of items and is scoped to the top-level site area.
+It also selects only those items profiled with the "MENU" keyword.

 - A total of 99999 users were added to openLDAP as authenticated users.

-## DAM Default Test Data - 2.5k assets
+## DAM Default Test Data - 2,500 assets

-- 2500 assets were uploaded.These includes images (136kb, .jpg), documents (199kb, .docx), videos (1.1mb, .mp4) to preheat.
-After preheating with 2500 assets, 15 assets were uploaded and rendered for one hour.
+- 2,500 assets were uploaded.These includes images (136kb, .jpg), documents (199kb, .docx), videos (1.1mb, .mp4) to preheat.
+After preheating with 2,500 assets, 15 assets were uploaded and rendered for one hour.

-- Details of 15 assets uploaded for rendering
+- Details of 15 assets were uploaded for rendering.

 - There are 19 URLs in total, three of which are custom URLs, eight are uuid URLs, and eight are friendly URLs which are combinations of original, tablet, smartphone, and desktop renditions.

 | Asset    | Type          | Size                                      |